-The primary role of the lens hood is to improve image quality by reducing lens flare from stray light sources.
+Lens hoods offer protection to the front of your lens, although the primary role of the lens hood is to improve image quality by reducing lens flare from stray light sources.
 They can be especially valuable when you're shooting toward the sun.

 The petal shaped hood is designed to work with zoom lenses and provides less flare protection from light at the corners of your composition.